 Contact Brody Law Firm | (404) 577-9557

 These cases are different than the internet sting operations as they will usually involve communications with an actual minor.
-In addition to the great success we have had defending internet sting cases in Georgia, we have also been quite successful in representing clients accused of communicating with minors online.
+In addition to the great success we have had defending internet sting cases in Georgia, our sex crime defense attorneys have also been quite successful in representing clients accused of communicating with minors online.

 There are essentially three statutes in Georgia that are designed to prosecute unlawful sexual communications with minors online.
 These deal with soliciting sexual images of minors, electronically furnishing sexual material to minors, and communicating with minors online for the purpose of engaging in sexual conduct.